stevemartin/angular.vim/README.md

 This plugin aims to act as a wrapper around the [angular seed](https://github.com/angular/angular-seed) project, to give you some convenience functions for interacting with it.

 ### Usage
-Navigate between the different angular js files:
+Navigate between the different angular js files and add controllers, directives or services if they dont exist:

 ### Commands